 Even though RSS is frequently triggered by withdrawal from steroid creams, they aren’t a great treatment option for the condition.
 While it’s possible that resuming the steroid cream treatment could lessen RSS symptoms in the short-term, in the long run, it will only exacerbate the problem.

 There is no quick “cure” for RSS—the only way to truly recover from the condition is to give it time and resist the urge to return to using steroid creams.
 As with eczema, while there’s no cure per se, patients with RSS can treat the condition’s symptoms.

 Your doctor can prescribe treatments to address physical and emotional comfort, function and infection control.

 Once the withdrawal phase is complete, most patients report full remission from the condition.
 Patience is required, though, as it can take up to a year or even more for the symptoms to resolve.

 What should I do if I think I have Red Skin Syndrome?

-If you suspect that you might be suffering from RSS, you should talk to your doctor.
+If you suspect that you or someone you care about might be suffering from RSS, you should talk to your doctor.
 While the best long-term solution for RSS is to stop using topical steroids, this can be dangerous to do on your own, depending on how adjusted your body is to the treatment.